MicrosoftDocs/MIMDocs/MIMDocs/reference/microsoft-identity-manager-2016-ma-ws-import.md

   Patch exported wsconfig files for Web Service project management agent.

   .DESCRIPTION

-  The script tries to found the config files of Web Service management agents

-  and tries to fix Web Service project configuration parameter.
+  The script tries to find the config files of Web Service management agents and tries to fix Web Service project configuration parameter.

   .PARAMETER path

-  The path to the folder which is contained exported config files of management agents.
+  The path to the folder that contains the exported config files of management agents.

   .EXAMPLE